Hoops Analysis

 Read More

 “I wanna be like Mike” to quote the 1992 Gatorade commercial.
-This advertisement campaign was merely a promotional ploy focused on selling sugary beverages, but it is also an example of how endemic the belief that Michael Jordan has no equal on a basketball court and how this myth has been spread through society.
-Michael Jordan’s…
+This advertising campaign was merely a promotional ploy focused on selling sugary beverages, but it is also an example of how endemic the belief is that Michael Jordan has no equal on a basketball court, and how this myth has been spread throughout society.
+Michael…

 Read More